PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 14:40:11
+Last updated: 2024-04-05 14:40:44
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin